 If you are interested in Community Asset Transfer, there are a number of organisations that may be able to provide you with advice and support.

-The Council’s Sustainable Communities Team may be able to provide some support for your group, particularly if you are a developing group, operating in an area of disadvantage.
+The Council’s Regeneration Team may be able to provide some support for your group, particularly if you are a developing group, operating in an area of disadvantage.

 For an informal discussion about your support requirements please contact: